thisissophiawang/ElektraFi-capstone/README.md

 This project is part of our capstone research at Northeastern University Vancouver, focused on increasing user retention in financial wellness platforms by introducing a gamified task page.
 Built on the principles of Self-Determination Theory (SDT), ElektraFi uses features like streaks, badges, and progress tracking to enhance user motivation and foster consistent financial habits such as saving, budgeting, and debt reduction.

+Note: The code resides in ElekraFi's GitHub repository and is not available for external sharing

 **Table of Contents:**
 - [Team Members](#team-members)